A Metropolis-class sampler for targets with non-convex support: Numerical examples

 Note that in the above setup, $f$ may be set equal to positive infinity outside an arbitrary constraint set.
 If the set $f^{-1}(\mathbb{R})$ of feasible points has a low volume compared to $D$ then many of the randomly sampled points may lie outside it, making this multistart initialisation procedure inefficient.
 In this case, recalling the remark on initialisation of Algorithm \ref{alg:skip} from Section \ref{sec:gs}, the MSS is capable of accelerating the search for feasible starting points $\bm{x} \in f^{-1}(\mathbb{R})$.

-Equally, sampling starting points uniformly at random may not be helpful if the basin of attraction of the global minimum has low volume.
+\FloatBarrier Equally, sampling starting points uniformly at random may not be helpful if the basin of attraction of the global minimum has low volume.
 We can mitigate both of these issues by ``improving'' each of the points proposed by the multistart method as follows.
 Assume $N$ initial points $X^{(1)}_0,\dots,X^{(N)}_0$ have been sampled uniformly at random in $\prod_{i=1}^d [l_i,u_i]$, \textit{which need not be feasible}.
 For each $i=1,\dots,N$, a Markov chain of length $m$ may be generated using the MSS started at $X^{(i)}_0$, returning $X^{(i)}_m$.
 Algorithm~\ref{alg:slice} summarises in pseudo-code this MSS-augmented multistart method.

-Recalling the discussion in Section \ref{sec:mainthms}, note that $f^{-1}(\mathbb{R})$ is an absorbing set for the MSS.
-Thus each MSS chain is decreasing in the value of the objective function $f$.
-In particular, $f(X^{(i)}_0) >f(X^{(i)}_m)$ and this augmented multistart procedure results in a greater proportion of feasible points, while each initially feasible point is improved.
-Also, by sampling from progressively shrinking sublevel sets, the points returned by the MSS have a higher probability of being in the basin of attraction of the global minimum.
+By monotonicity, the augmented multistart procedure results in a greater proportion of feasible points, while each initially feasible point is improved.

 To illustrate the potential of the MSS-augmented multistart method, we present an example again using the eggholder function.
 We first consider the unconstrained optimisation problem